kubeflow/manifests/common/istio-1-17/README.md

 Changes to Istio's upstream profile `default` are the following:

 -   Add a `cluster-local-gateway` component for Kserve.
-TODO this might be removed for newer Kserve
+Knative-local-gateway is now obsolete https://github.com/kubeflow/manifests/pull/2355/commits/adc00b804404ea08685a044ae595be0bed9adb59.
 -   Disable the EgressGateway component.
 We do not use it and it adds unnecessary complexity.

 Those changes are captured in the [profile-overlay.yaml](profile-overlay.yaml)